This time around, I consider the question: Do Polish people speak English well?

 Fossilization, a process which describes how certain errors become ingrained and can’t be effortlessly eradicated from speech, has overtaken the majority of adult Polish learners’ of English speech.

-The mantra “think in English” is banded about a lot among enthusiastic linguists.
+The mantra “think in English” is bandied about a lot by enthusiastic linguists.
 Of course, it’s not so simple to think in a foreign language and reverse the processes of fossilisation and negative transfer.
-However, check out these steps which can help learners on their way to combat fossilisation.
+However, check out these steps which can help to combat fossilisation.

 When it comes to negative language transfer, Polish learners of English are victims of grammar-focused teaching which pays scant attention to the typical issues ADULT speakers of English face.
 These negative interference issues are not so noticeable at school because kids are rarely given the freedom to express themselves in the classroom.